 4)delight & engage your players

-The “Life After the Bonus Bonanza” panel featured Tom Ustenel of News UK, Simone Dunne of Broadway Gaming, Elad Dvir of Dragonfish and Ohad Narkis of PlayOJO.
+The “Life After the Bonus Bonanza” panel featured Tom Ustenel of News UK, Simon Dunne of Broadway Gaming, Elad Dvir of Dragonfish and Ohad Narkis of PlayOJO.
 Quite a bit of the panel was dedicated to the UK’s Point of Consumption Tax (POCT) and how online bingo companies will have to alter their marketing strategy to make up for the additional tax.

 Ustenel pointed out how the government is laser focused on issues such as Brexit and increased terrorism so the new tax proposed for August will likely be pushed back until January.